Turning Back the Years

 If you asked most blog writers to name their favourite post they’ve ever written and then asked them the same question one week later, there is every chance you’d receive two different answers.
 I think you would if you posed that question to me.

-In March last year I added a Popular Posts widget to my sidebar which totals hits on each post and as of writing today, the post with the largest total of individual page views is Thai Ladyboys – Pattaya with 5,394 hits.
-Most of those views have arrived from random searches and with its title that trend will probably continue for a good while yet.
+In March last year I added a Popular Posts widget to my sidebar which totals hits on each post, and as of writing today, the one with the largest total of individual page views is Thai Ladyboys – Pattaya with 5,394 hits.
+Most of those views have arrived from random searches, and with its title, that trend will probably continue for a good while yet.

-The Beginning Part Two is probably my all time favourite post that I have written, although tomorrow my choice might differ.
-It is the story of my first ever day in Thailand and is buried deep in this site’s archives.
-It has also only registered 106 hits on my Popular Posts widget and I’d like to give it the chance to tally a few more by reposting it today under the header title Turning Back the Years.
+The Beginning Part Two is probably the all-time favourite post that I have written, although tomorrow my choice might differ.
+It is the story of my first ever day in Thailand, and it lies buried deep in this site’s archives.
+It has also only registered 106 hits on my Popular Posts widget, and I’d like to give it the chance to tally a few more by reposting it today under the header title Turning Back the Years.
 I believe it to be a much stronger post than Thai Ladyboys – Pattaya.

 There is a prequel to this post suitably named The Beginning which was the very first story I wrote for Beyond The Mango Juice back in August 2008.
-The Beginning recalls how myself and a friend got rather drunk in a bar in my hometown in England, and after grabbing our passports we headed for Heathrow airport to book the next available flight to Thailand.
+The Beginning recalls how myself and a friend got slightly drunk in a bar in my hometown in England, and after grabbing our passports, we headed for Heathrow airport to book the next available flight to Thailand.